RagulGanesh/online-voting-platform/README.md

 ## Features

-- Fully Responsive platform
-- reset password feature for both admin and voter
-- Uses CSRF tokens to prevent attacks
 - Admin will be able to signup
-- Admin can create the elections
+- Admin can create multiple elections
 - Admin can create a ballot of questions in an election
-- Admin can registervoters
+- Admin can register voters
-- Admin can launch election
+- Admin can launch an election
+- Reset password feature for both admin and voter
 - Elections administrator can set custom path to election
+- Uses CSRF tokens to prevent attacks

 ## Tech Stack